blueberrymusic/2D-Animation-and-Interaction/README.md

 as in these zip files.
 If you change any folder or sketch names, remember to change the other name to match.

-## I am not actively supporting these programs

-Please don't send me bug reports; I just don't have the time to manage, fix, and maintain this code.
-It's free, after all!
-If you find an error, and you have fixed it yourself, feel free fork the repo and make your changes, or otherwise do with the code as you will.

 I'm offering everything here for free, and as-is.
 I don't guarantee that the programs are free of errors, and I don't assert that they're fit for any application.
 They're